 Using the pins to guide you, cut a slit in the felt for the brooch pin to fit through.
 Place the felt under the motif.
 Tack the motif onto the felt layer.
 Trim the felt in line with the edge of the motif.
 Blanket stitch around the edge to combine the layers.

-Remove the tacking stitches and your brooch is ready to wear.
+Finally remove the tacking stitches and your brooch is ready to wear.
 Now make a whole lot more!

 - This linen brooch is gently washable.
 Hand wash and dry on a towel.